1. Vesuvius—etymology (directly below) 2. Mt. Somma

 It may be, according to at least some sources, that the Greeks called it Somma, as in "summit"—in other words, "the mountain."
 It is not uncommon in many languages to call the most important something The Something.
 Other mountains have names—Harry, Bob—but this one is simply THE MOUNTAIN.
 It's archetypal and ominous.
 You can hear it rumbling.
 Even modern Neapolitan dialect may refer to Vesuvius as la muntagna.
 Indeed, the complete name of the most famous volcano in the world is the Somma-Vesuvius volcanic complex.
 It is a composite, really, made up of an older volcano, Monte Somma, the activity of which ended with the great eruption of 79 AD and a summit caldera collapse, producing the more recent cone, Vesuvius, contained within the caldera.
 Thus, before the great eruption, it was Mt.
 Somma; yet, there are ample Roman references to "Vesuvius" from before the great eruption.
 So, did they use both names?
 Or was there a gradual change from one to the other?
 Probably both.

-those "some sources" I am reading is Diario del Monte Vesuvio
+of those "some sources" I am reading is Diario del Monte Vesuvio

 by Giovanni P. Ricciardi.1

 He simply says, "Mt.
 Somma, Vesuvius to the Romans...."

 So, it seems straightforward.
-The Greeks
+The Greeks called it

 called it Vesuvius,

 so we just have to figure out what Vesuvius means.
+But

-But wait.
+wait.
 A few paragraphs later, Ricciardi cites a

 fascinating passage from Berossus, the Babylonian

 historian, a rough contemporary of Alexander the Great.

 (in the year 1894 BC [sic!]) used "Vesuvius" in a

 reference to the fiery zones of Italy.2

-mispronunciation of the Greek for "Son of Zeus,"
+Roman mispronunciation of the Greek for "Son of Zeus,"

 referring to Hercules, closely connected to Greek